Brewers vs. Braves: Betting Trends, Records ATS, Home/Road Splits

 Brewers vs. Braves: Betting Trends, Odds, Records Against the Run Line, Home/Road Splits

-Ronald Acuna Jr. and Christian Yelich will be among the star attractions when the Atlanta Braves face the Milwaukee Brewers on Friday at 8:10 PM ET, at American Family Field.
+Ronald Acuna Jr. and the Atlanta Braves will try to knock off Willy Adames and the Milwaukee Brewers when the teams meet on Saturday at 7:15 PM ET.

-The Brewers are +105 moneyline underdogs for this matchup against the Braves (-125).
-The total is 9 runs for this contest (with -120 odds to go over and +100 odds to go under).
+Oddsmakers list the Braves as -140 moneyline favorites, while giving the underdog Brewers +115 moneyline odds.
+The over/under for the game has been listed at 9.5 runs.

 Rep your team with officially licensed Brewers gear!
 Head to Fanatics to find jerseys, shirts, and much more.